kongondo/MenuBuilder/README.md

 6. **m_max_level**:  This is a menu-only option related to the **include children** feature.
 It limits the depth from within which viewable descendant pages can be retrieved for display in a menu.
 The default is 1.
 This means that only fetch immediate children.
 A value of 2 means fetch both children and grandchildren, etc. The option can be applied globally and locally as explained previously.
 7. **b_max_level**:  This is breadcrumb-only option related to the **include children** feature.
 It limits the depth from within which viewable descendant pages can be retrieved for display in a breadcrumb.
 The default is 1.
 This means that only fetch immediate children.
 A value of 2 means fetch both children and grandchildren, etc. The option can only be applied globally.
 8. **current_class_level**: Using this option, you can specify how high up the menu tree you want to apply the **'current_class'** to the current item's ancestors.
 The default is 1, meaning (if specified) apply the **'current_class'** to only the current item.
 A setting of 3 implies apply it to the current item, its parent and grandparent, etc. In short, the option can be used to show some or all 'active/current' menu items at various levels in your menu.
 This option only applies to menus and not breadcrumbs.
+9. **check_listable**:  If set to 1, will not display items that are not (ProcessWire-) listable to the current user.
+The default is to show all items.

 ## How to Use